 Spillway Trail — 0.3 Miles — Natural Surface — Easy Moderate

-The swim beach on Lake Acorn is free and open daily from 9 a.m. to 6 p.m., May 15 through Labor Day Weekend.
+The swim beach on Lake Acorn is free and available to the public, Memorial Day Weekend through Labor Day Weekend.
 The park inn has an indoor and outdoor pool for inn and cabin guests only.
 There are no lifeguards on duty at the pools or at the swim beach.
 The pools and swim beach are swim at your own risk.